constvoidptr/xplane-sdk/xplane-sdk-sys/README.md

 ### Custom SDK versions

-To future prove this library, it allows you to specify additional SDK version to generator bindings for.
+To future prove this library, it allows you to specify additional SDK versions to generate bindings for.

 To do this you'll have to set the `XPLANE_SDK_VERSIONS` environment variable accordingly.
 Setting it to `XPLM400;XPLM401` will, for example, generate bindings for SDK version `4.0.0` and `4.0.1`.